cloveistaken/defuse/README.md

 To put it simply, I study for patterns in a lot of bombs beforehand, and now I just write a program that brute-force the solutions.
 This is not a magic bullet, a fancy decompiler or anything, sadly.
-For a bit more technical description, I have written a small blog post [here](https://blog.cloveistaken.com/bomb-lab-solver-version-0-99/).
+For a bit more technical description, I have written a small blog post [here](#) (Updated: Dead link, will remake a new one in the future).

 #### It doesn't work with my binary bomb.